Giannaioi

 Giannaioi (Γιανναίοι) is a community of the municipal unit of Falaisia in Arcadia, Peloponnese, Greece.
-It consists of the two mountain villages Ano Giannaioi (population 35 in 2011) and Kato Giannaioi (population 47 in 2011).
+It consists of the two mountain villages Ano Giannaioi and Kato Giannaioi.
 Ano Giannaioi is 1 km southeast of Kato Giannaioi.
 Both villages are situated on a mountain slope, in the northern foothills of the Taygetus mountains, between 600 and 700 m elevation.
 Kato Giannaioi is 1 km south of Kamara, 5 km north of Dyrrachio, 11 km southeast of Leontari and 19 km south of Megalopoli.